 Everest base camp trek starts at Lukla (2800m.) and the route moves ahead through the beautiful wooded hills of Khumbu region.
 Local monasteries and chaste peak views will arrest you with its beauty.
 We come across the villages moving towards the rampant river of the Dudh Koshi.
 We walk beside the Dudh Koshi River to the north all the way through terraced hills and small settlements of the renowned Sherpa people which lies at the foothills of the greatest peak in the world, the Mt.
 Everest (8848m).
-Following the Dudh Koshi River it reaches to its foundation the Gokyo Lake which is situated to the west of the Everest Base Camp.
-The point also offers magnificent view of Mt.
+Following the Dudh Koshi River, it reaches to its foundation the Gokyo Lake which is situated to the west of the Everest Base Camp.
+The point also offers a magnificent view of Mt.
 Makalu and Cho Oyu.

-Unique Adventure International will take you to Everest Classic Base Camp trek which is one among the most famous destinations for the mountaineers and adventure lovers.
+Unique Adventure International will take you to Everest Classic Base Camp trek which is one among the most famous destinations for the Mountaineers and adventure lovers.
 Make a collection of marvelous experience of observing vistas of Mt.
-Everest, Amadablam, Lhotse, Thamserku, Khumbutse, Pumori; going around Khumjung village, seeing culture of Sherpa people and monasteries in Tengboche and many more on your memories with us.
+Everest, Amadablam, Lhotse, Thamserku, Khumbutse, Pumori; going around Khumjung village, seeing the culture of Sherpa people and monasteries in Tengboche and many more on your memories with us.

 Day 01: Meeting upon arrival at Kathmandu International airport by our representative, transfer to hotel.

 Day 02: Fly to Lukla (2800meters) and start trek to Phakding (2610meters), overnight at guesthouse